akjolkg/collaborate/README.md

 ## Task :

-- Go to tentech_practice directory.
+- Go to tentech_practice directory (collaborate directory in our case)

 - Run command to verify if you are in the main branch.